Nudity, Body Odour, and Social Perception

 Neither clothed nor unclothed environments are inherently superior without appropriate management.

-• Use of personal barriers on shared surfaces
+Use of personal barriers such as towels on shared surfaces is frequently reported.

 10. Conclusion

 The association between nudity and body odour is not supported by physiological mechanisms alone.
-Body odour is primarily influenced by microbial activity, moisture, environmental conditions, and hygiene practices.
+Odour formation is primarily influenced by microbial activity, moisture, environmental conditions, and hygiene practices.

-Finally, perception of body odour is influenced by psychological and cultural factors, which are difficult to quantify objectively.
-While existing research supports the role of cognitive bias in sensory interpretation, the extent of its impact in naturist contexts requires further empirical investigation.
+Perception of odour is influenced by psychological and cultural factors, which are difficult to quantify objectively.

-Further research, including controlled observational and experimental studies within both clothed and naturist environments, would strengthen the evidence base and allow for more precise comparative conclusions.
+Further research, including controlled observational and experimental studies, would strengthen the evidence base.

 References